,

 The California Riding and Hiking Trail was part of an ambitious 1940s California State Parks project to create a statewide trail network.
 Due to land ownership issues, it was never completed.
 However, the sections within Joshua Tree are complete and provide an excellent opportunity for experienced hikers to explore the park's vast scenic backcountry and do some backcountry camping if desired.

-The trail is divided into five sections within the park, from trailhead to trailhead.
-Which I've labeled A through E. I chose to focus on the three middle sections (B, C, and D) because they have the most wilderness character and make up the heart of the trail.
-These sections are Covington Flat Trailhead to Juniper Flat Trailhead (Section B), Juniper Flat Trailhead to Geology Tour Trailhead (Section C), and Geology Tour Trailhead to Twin Tanks Trailhead (Section D).
-The total length of these sections is 22 miles.
-The whole trail is 35 miles, making it the longest trail in the park.
+The trail is divided into five sections, which I've called A through E. I've focused on the three middle sections (B, C, and D) because they have the most wilderness character and make up the heart of the trail.
+These sections run from the Covington Flat Trailhead to Juniper Flat Trailhead (Section B), Juniper Flat Trailhead to Geology Tour Trailhead (Section C), and Geology Tour Trailhead to Twin Tanks Trailhead (Section D).
+Together, these sections total nearly 22 miles of the trail's full 35-mile length, making it the longest trail in the park.
+These trips are all one-way shuttle hikes requiring a car to pick you up at each trailhead.

 Directions